puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 ## Success criteria

+Users, workflow authors and developers can develop workflows without connecting to the remote Relay production service.

-Developers can easily, without writing complex configuration, start a development cluster and run whatever version of a relay service they want.
+Relay Developers can easily, without writing complex configuration, start a development cluster and run whatever version of a Relay service they want.

 ## Future possibilities